San Beda Red Lions basketball: Zamora Cup and 1970s back-to-back titles

 The Zamora Cup was awarded to the first NCAA team that wins three titles after World War II.
 San Beda led by Carlos Loyzaga emerged as the frontrunner in 1952, winning two titles by then.
-Ateneo then won the next two titles.
+The Ateneo Blue Eagles then won the next two titles.
 In 1955, San Beda and Ateneo made it to the Finals, in which the Red Lions won and kept permanent possession of the trophy.
 San Beda finished the 1950s with another title in 1959, this time led by Alberto Reynoso.

 San Beda would not a win title again until 1977.
-Coached by Loreto Carbonell and led by Frankie Lim and Chito Loyzaga (Carlos's son), the Red Lions defeated the Ateneo Blue Eagles, with the deciding game being played behind closed doors due to rampant hooliganism at that time.
+Coached by Loreto Carbonell and led by Frankie Lim and Chito Loyzaga (Carlos's son), the Red Lions defeated Ateneo, with the deciding game being played behind closed doors due to rampant hooliganism at that time.
 The Red Lions defended their title in 1978, defeating the De La Salle Green Archers.
 San Beda withdrew from the NCAA in 1984 to focus on intramural events;